staplesmaster/QR-Decomposition-in-High-Frequency-Trading/README.md

-# IF2123-High-Frequency-Trading-Using-QR-Decomposition-Rolling-Linear-Regression
+# IF2123-Final Paper
-High-Frequency Trading Algorithms: A Householder QR Decomposition Approach to Rolling Linear Regression
+Enhancing Numerical Stability in High-Frequency Trading Algorithms: A Householder QR Decomposition Approach to Rolling Linear Regression